Patrick Warburton

 Patrick Warburton (born November 14, 1964) is an American actor.
+His live action TV roles include David Puddy on Seinfeld, the title character on The Tick, Jeb Denton on Less than Perfect, Jeff Bingham on Rules of Engagement and Lemony Snicket on A Series of Unfortunate Events.

-On television, he has played David Puddy on Seinfeld, the title character on The Tick, Jeb Denton on Less Than Perfect, Jeff Bingham on Rules of Engagement and Lemony Snicket on A Series of Unfortunate Events.
-His voice acting roles include Joe Swanson on Family Guy, Kronk in The Emperor's New Groove, Buzz Lightyear on Buzz Lightyear of Star Command, Ian in Open Season, Blag in The Wild, Ken in Bee Movie, King Agamemnon in Mr. Peabody & Sherman, Pulaski in Planes: Fire & Rescue, Sheriff Bronson Stone in Scooby-Doo!
-Mystery Incorporated, Mr. Barkin on Kim Possible, Brock Samson on The Venture Bros., Flynn in Skylanders and Hugo Vasquez in Tales from the Borderlands.
-In advertising, he plays a "control enthusiast" in commercials for National Car Rental.
+Warburton has also voiced characters such as Joe Swanson in Family Guy, Sheriff Bronson Stone in Scooby-Doo!
+Mystery Incorporated, Kronk in Disney's The Emperor's New Groove, Buzz Lightyear in Buzz Lightyear of Star Command, and Brock Samson in The Venture Bros.
+In the audiobook The Eye of the Bedlam Bride by Matt Dinniman, he voices the father of the main character Carl in the Dungeon Crawler Carl series.
+Within advertising, he plays a "control enthusiast" in commercials for National Car Rental.

 Early life

-Patrick Warburton was born in Paterson, New Jersey on November 14, 1964.
+Warburton was born in Paterson, New Jersey, on November 14, 1964.
 He is the son of orthopedic surgeon John Charles Warburton Jr. and Barbara Jeanne Gratz (an actress credited as Barbara Lord).
-He and his three sisters, Mary, Lara, and Megan, were raised in a "very religious" and "conservative" Catholic family in Huntington Beach, California, where he attended Saints Simon and Jude Catholic School.
-He later attended Servite High School (in Anaheim, California), then transferred to Newport Harbor High School (in Newport Beach, California).
-He studied marine biology at Orange Coast College in Costa Mesa, California, but dropped out to pursue modeling and acting.
+Warburton and his three sisters, Mary, Lara, and Megan, were raised in a "very religious" and "conservative" Catholic family in Huntington Beach, California, where he attended Saints Simon and Jude Catholic School.
+Warburton later attended Servite High School (in Anaheim, California), then transferred to Newport Harbor High School (in Newport Beach, California).
+He studied marine biology at Orange Coast College in Costa Mesa, California, but dropped out to pursue modeling and acting at 19.